imaouhoubi/fancy-tree/README.md

 ## Introduction:

-This package provides an API to manage the Treeview State.
+This package provides an API to manage the TreeView State.
 It comes with a default renderer for nodes, but you can pass in a renderer to customize nodes.